ayarelif/ayarelif.github.io/aboutme.md

 I really like playing with numbers, solving problems, learning and expanding my knowledge in math and statistics, and applying them to the real world.
 This is why I am really attracted to Actuarial Science and Data Science.
 I intend to write about Actuarial Science and Data Science here in this blog.
 I hope you are going to enjoy my blog.

-What else should I talk about?

-## My History

-To be honest, I don’t really know what to write and talk about right now, but I have created a short video clip [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) about myself and I will share more about my areas of interest there.

 Thank you!